 Xander Brett

-Unsurprisingly, there have been unending calls the scheme is de-incentivising.
-But, as supporters of the scheme are quick to point out, if you do find work, you continue to receive the payments, so it is no different, perhaps even better, than just receiving unemployment benefits when you can’t be bothered to find work, as was the case in the old system.
+Unsurprisingly, there have been calls that the scheme is de-incentivising.
+But, as supporters of the scheme are quick to point out, if you do find work, you continue to receive the payments, so it is no different, perhaps even better, than just receiving unemployment benefits if you can’t be bothered to find work, as may have been the case in the old system.

 “SAK, of which over a fifth of Finns are a member, that says the scheme is unaffordable.
 Its leader, Ilkka Kaukoranta says the scheme is ‘impossibly expensive’ and ‘would increase the government deficit by around 5 per cent’.”